purestjs/docs/docs/08-custom-api-methods.md

 }
 ```

-> The actual methods are on the left, and their aliases are to the right.
+> The actual methods are on the left side and their corresponding aliases are to the right.

-Using the above configuration the following *Chain API* calls are identical:
+Using the above configuration the following *[Chain API][chain-api]* calls are identical:

 ```js
 var facebook = purest({provider: 'facebook', config})